Animal model of schizophrenia: Serotonin

 Serotonin is a monoamine neurotransmitter which has been associated with schizophrenia.
-The psychedelic drug classes indoleamines and phenethylamines can affect serotoninergic 5-HT2A receptors.
+The psychedelic drug classes indoleamines and phenethylamines can affect serotonergic 5-HT2A receptors.
 LSD, an indoleamine, affects startle habituation and prepulse inhibition of startle, which are indicators of human schizophrenia.

 GABA

 Gamma-Aminobutyric acid (GABA) is a major inhibitory neurotransmitter.
 The GABAergic system may be involved in schizophrenia due to its interactions with the dopaminergic system.
 Picrotoxin, an antagonist for the GABAA receptor, produces prepulse inhibition of startle in rats.
 Haloperidol, an antipsychotic drug, reduces this effect.

 Lesions

 Studies into the neurodevelopmental and neurodegenerative aspects of schizophrenia have led to the use of lesion models to investigate these aspects.
 A lesion is damage to an area of tissue by any cause.
 The evidence for the neurodegenerative theory is a reduction in the volume of the cerebral cortex and an increase in the volumes of the ventricles (cavities in the brain containing cerebrospinal fluid) associated with schizophrenia.
 Most neurodegenerative diseases produce increased levels of glial cells such as astrocytes, this is not found in schizophrenia.
 The evidence in favour of the neurodevelopmental theory includes the connection of some physical abnormalities with schizophrenia.

 Brain regions used in lesion models of schizophrenia include the prefrontal cortex, the hippocampal formation, and the thalamus.
 In rat models, lesions of the prefrontal cortex have produced increased and protracted response to stress and a lower prepulse inhibition of startle when treated with apomorphine.